Helping Libraries and Museums Operate Safely in the COVID-19 World

 Battelle scientists have been researching and finding ways to combat the COVID-19 virus since January.
-Outcomes from these studies include Battelle CCDSTM for the effective decontamination of personal protective equipment (PPE) used by front-line workers, coronavirus testing kits, emerging vaccine development and testing surfaces of library and museum materials.
+Outcomes from these studies include Battelle's decontamination system for personal protective equipment (PPE) used by front-line workers, coronavirus testing kits, emerging vaccine development and testing surfaces of library and museum materials.

 The importance of studying the SARS-CoV-2 survival rate on surfaces and materials has broad implications for public health as states and businesses begin to re-open.